Nik-U/cgpgreyrockpaperscissors/README.md

 go run github.com/Nik-U/cgpgreyrockpaperscissors@latest
 ```

+Alternatively, you can run the program [directly in the Go Playground](https://go.dev/play/p/ZDVtt2X_l65).

 The game can be found here: https://www.youtube.com/watch?v=PmWQmZXYd74

 **Do not use this program unless you have already played the game legitimately.**